This post may include affiliate links. That means if you click and make a purchase, I may earn a small commission.

 Check in With Your Favorite Book Recommendation Sources

-There are some books on my list that aren’t on any universal must-read lists, but they come so highly recommended by other favorite bloggers that I had to include them.
+There are some books on my list that aren’t on any universal must-read lists, but they come so highly recommended by other favorite bloggers that I had to include them–for me, they are bucket list books.
 If you have a trusted book blogger, check out their favorite books.
 Here are a few of mine.

 Use Other Lists to Inform Yours